-Over the past decade the concept of general intelligence has been questioned.
-A number of innovations have been suggested by researches conducted all around the globe.
-One such is the concept of multiple intelligences, formulated by Howard Earl Gardner who continues to be regarded as a leader in this field.
-He argued for a view of intellectual capabilities broader than assumed from scores on intelligence quotient (IQ) types of standardized tests.
-The main idea of the multiple intelligences theory is accepting 'intelligence' as to being plural - intelligences.
-Gardner challenged the singularity of intelligence as proposed by the IQ test by stating that 'it is not how smart you are, it is how you are smart' (Gardner, 1983).
+Over the past decade, the concept of general intelligence has been questioned.
+A number of innovations have been suggested by researches and conducted all round the globe.
+One such is the concept of Multiple Intelligences, formulated by Howard Earl Gardner who continues to represent a leader in this field, as he argued for a view of intellectual capabilities broader than assumed from scores on Intelligence Quotient (IQ) types of standardized tests.
+The main idea of the MI theory is accepting 'intelligence' as to being plural - intelligences.
+Gardner challenges the singularity of intelligence as proposed by the IQ test by stating, "It's not how smart are you, it's how you are smart" [1].

-The theory of multiple intelligences advocates the existence of nine different intelligences to account for a broader range of human potential in children and adults.
-These nine intelligences are present in different compositions and with different percentages in every human being and are: the verbal-linguistic intelligence, logical-mathematical intelligence (these two being dominant); visual-spatial intelligence, body-kinesthetic intelligence, musical intelligence (artistic intelligence); interpersonal intelligence; intrapersonal intelligence (personal intelligence), naturalist intelligence and very recently, existentialist intelligence.
+The theory of MI advocates for the existence of nine different intelligences to account for a broader range of human potential in children and adults.
+These nine intelligences are present in different compositions and with different percentages in every human being; and are the verbal-linguistic intelligence, logical-mathematical intelligence (these two being dominant); visual-spatial intelligence, body-kinesthetic intelligence, musical intelligence (artistic intelligence); interpersonal intelligence; intrapersonal intelligence (personal intelligence), naturalist intelligence and very recently, existentialist intelligence.